You Never Give Me Your Money: Background

-The song was written by McCartney when he was staying with his wife Linda in New York in March 1969 shortly after their wedding.
+McCartney wrote the song when he was staying with his wife Linda in New York in March 1969, shortly after their wedding.
 This was a break following the Get Back/Let It Be sessions.
 John Lennon and McCartney were at risk of losing overall control of Northern Songs, the company that published their songs, after ATV Music bought a majority share.
-McCartney had been largely responsible for the group's direction and projects since the death of manager Brian Epstein in 1967, but he began to realise that the group dynamic of the Beatles was unraveling.
-He was particularly unhappy at the others, who wanted manager Allen Klein to help resolve financial matters.
-McCartney later said that the song was written with Klein in mind, saying "it's basically a song about no faith in the person".
+McCartney had been largely responsible for the group's direction and projects since manager Brian Epstein died in 1967, but he began to realise that the Beatles' group dynamic was unravelling.
+He was particularly unhappy at the others for wanting manager Allen Klein to help resolve financial matters.
+McCartney later said the song was written with Klein in mind, saying, "it's basically a song about no faith in the person".
 He added that the line "One sweet dream, pack up the bags, get in the limousine" was based on his trips in the country with Linda to get away from the tense atmosphere with the Beatles, though author Walter Everett thought the line was also a nostalgic look at the Beatles' touring years, which had ended in 1966.

-Realising that Abbey Road could be the group's last album, McCartney and Martin decided to combine various portions of tracks into a medley, which would act as a climactic finale of the group's career.
+Realising that Abbey Road could be the group's last album, McCartney and Martin combined various portions of tracks into a medley, which would act as a climactic finale to the group's career.
 McCartney later said that the idea of a song suite was inspired by Keith West's "Excerpt from A Teenage Opera".
-Some musical segments of "You Never Give Me Your Money" were reused for the "Golden Slumbers" / "Carry That Weight" portion of the medley, including the opening verses and later guitar arpeggios.
+Some musical segments of "You Never Give Me Your Money" are also found as callbacks in the "Golden Slumbers" / "Carry That Weight" portion of the medley, including the opening verses and later guitar arpeggios.

 Structurally, the music begins with a piano ballad and moves to several other styles, including boogie-woogie piano, arpeggiated guitars and nursery rhyme.
-Beatles author Ian MacDonald speculates that the guitar arpeggios at the end of the track were influenced by "I Want You (She's So Heavy)" and the middle section of "Here Comes the Sun", and that the overall structure was inspired by Lennon's "Happiness Is a Warm Gun" from the previous year's album The Beatles, which also joined unrelated song fragments together.
+Author Ian MacDonald speculates that the guitar arpeggios at the end of the track were influenced by "I Want You (She's So Heavy)" and the middle section of "Here Comes the Sun", and that the overall structure was inspired by Lennon's "Happiness Is a Warm Gun" from the previous year's album The Beatles, which also joined unrelated song fragments together.